iiasa/message-ix-models/doc/global/source/energy/policy.rst

 Representation of taxes and subsidies
 -------------------------------------
-Another set of policies addressed as a part of climate change analysis, are energy related taxes and subsidies.
-Removing fossil-fuel subsidies could help reduce emissions by discouraging the use of inefficient energy forms.
+Another set of policies addressed as part of climate change analysis, are energy-related taxes and subsidies.
+Removing fossil fuel subsidies could help reduce emissions by discouraging the use of inefficient energy forms.
 In the global energy model, fossil fuel prices are endogenously derived based on underlying supply curves representing the technical costs associated with the extraction of the resources (cf. Section :ref:`fossilfuel`).
 Refining and processing as well as transmission and distribution costs will be added to the total fuel cost.
-In order to therefore account for taxes, price adjustment factors are applied, based on the underlying data set as described in Jewell et al. (2018) :cite:`jewell_subsidy_2018`.
+In order to account for taxes, price adjustment factors are applied, based on the underlying data set as described in Jewell et al. (2018) :cite:`jewell_subsidy_2018`.